- Other acids

 - Washing (irrigation) of the skin, perhaps every few hours for several days

-Wart removers are medicines used to eliminate warts, which are small, usually painless growths on the skin caused by a virus.
-Wart remover poisoning occurs when someone accidentally or intentionally swallows or uses more than the normal or recommended amount of this medication.
+Wart removers are medicines used to get rid of warts.
+Warts are small growths on the skin that are caused by a virus.
+They are usually painless.
+Wart remover poisoning occurs when someone swallows or uses more than the normal or recommended amount of this medicine.
+This can be by accident or on purpose.

-Seek immediate medical help.
-Do NOT make a person throw up unless told to do so by Poison Control or a health care professional.
-Flush the eyes with water and remove any solution that remains on the skin.
+Seek medical help right away.
+Do NOT make a person throw up unless poison control or a health care provider tells you to do so.
+Flush the eyes with water and remove any medicine that remains on the skin.

 Before Calling Emergency